bartroot/GSH/README.md

 ## References

-If you would like to reuse the code, please cite the following:
+If you would like to reuse the code, please cite the following DOI: 10.4121/16764238

+The mathematical description can be found in the following publication:

 Root, B.C., Novák, P., Dirkx, D., Kaban, M., van der Wal, W., and Vermeersen, L.L.A.
 (2016), On a spectral method for forward gravity field modelling, Journal of Geodynamics, 97, 22-30 [DOI: 10.1016/j.jog.2016.02.008](https://doi.org/10.1016/j.jog.2016.02.008)